-- Chickens need water source available at all times.
+- Chickens need a water source available at all times.
 Use heated waterers in the winter if necessary.

 Originally named "Indian Rivers," in 1940, George Ellis developed the Delaware as a broiler production breed.
 They originated from crosses of Barred Plymouth Rock roosters and New Hampshire hens.
 Delaware roosters can be mated to New Hampshire or Rhode Island Red hens and produce chicks of the Delaware color pattern.
 Delaware hens mated to New Hampshire or Rhode Island Red roosters produce sex-linked offspring.
-The roosters will have the Delaware color pattern and the females will have the solid red color of the rooster.
+The roosters will have the Delaware color pattern, and the females will have the solid red color of the rooster.

 Extremely Rare Breeds